lanbaoshen/blog/docs/index.md

 </p>

 Welcome to my blog!
 I am a SDET and my main language is **Python**, and the auxiliary languages are **Java** and **Kotlin**.
-I will record some reading summaries, problem solutions, technical solutions, and personal repositories introductions here.
+I will record problem solutions, technical solutions, and personal repositories introductions here.

 Due to my work habits, unless otherwise stated, all content is only verified on **macOS**.